 Ultra trail running at its best!
-Surf Coast location, diverse and challenging course, stunning scenery, expert event organisation and electric atmosphere.
+Great Ocean Road location, diverse and challenging course, stunning scenery, expert event organisation and electric atmosphere.

 - 100km solo ultra marathon